WPClientReports/wp-client-reports/readme.txt

 3. Use the Settings->WP Client Reports screen to configure the default settings.
 4. Use the Dashboard->Reports screen to view update statistics.

 == Frequently Asked Questions ==

 = Where Are My Past Updates? =

-WordPress by default does not track when updates have happened.
-WP Client Reports adds the functionality to do that, but that means that it cannot report on updates that happened before the plugin was installed.
+WordPress, by default, does not track when updates have happened.
+WP Client Reports adds the functionality to do that, but it cannot report updates that happened before the plugin was installed.

 == Screenshots ==